 Tom Werkmeister remained an amateur until age 50 and won championships at every level along the way.

 After age 35 he was especially dominant winning 10 state championships, including the Michigan Amateur Championship in 2009 and 2016, the 2013 Michigan Open Championship, six GAM Mid-Amateur Championships in a seven-year span and the 2016 GAM Championship.
+He was also named GAM Player of the Year five times between 2009 and 2016.

 His Michigan Open win was historic.
 He was the first amateur to top the professionals in the state open in 38 years, and just the second since the 1930s.